Flint airport stabbing suspect indicted

 An FBI special agent said Ftouhi then asked the officer why he did not kill him, the complaint said.

-Ftouhi is scheduled to be arraigned in federal court Wednesday afternoon.
+Ftouhi was arraigned in federal court Wednesday afternoon, only speaking when Judge Stephanie Davis asked him questions.

+His attorney asked the court to enter pleas of "stand mute" on both counts.

+According to "A Dictionary of American and English Law, With Definitions of the Technical Terms of the Canon and Civil Laws," "a prisoner is said to stand mute when, being arraigned for treason or felony, he either makes no answer at all, or answers foreign to the purpose, or with such matter as is not allowable, and will not answer otherwise."